Legacy of the Great Irish Famine: In Ireland

 The British Royal Family avoided some censure, due to their perceived impotence in political affairs.
-Although some believed the myth that Queen Victoria (known in Ireland in later decades as the "Famine Queen") had only donated a miserly £5 to famine relief, in fact the sum was £2,000, the equivalent of between £217,000 and £8,120,000 in 2022, from her personal resources.
-She also was patron of a charity that fundraised.
+Although some believed the myth that Queen Victoria (known in Ireland in later decades as the "Famine Queen") had only donated a miserly £5 to famine relief, in fact the sum was £2,000 (equivalent to £217,000 in 2026 measured by Purchasing power from CPI), from her personal resources.This £2000 compares to £170,000 raised by the general public.
+The Ottoman Sultan,Abdülmecid I,is reported to have offered £10,000 in aid but was requested to reduce this to £1000 to avoid embarrassing the Queen.
 On instruction of the Lord Lieutenant of Ireland Victoria made what was largely seen as a propaganda visit in 1849.
 However, this visit was conducted under stringent security measures and was not free from protests or controversy.
 The celebrations associated with her visit just after the famine were compared to "illuminating a graveyard" in a newspaper editorial at the time.

 An additional social impact due to the high numbers of children orphaned was that for some young women, prostitution was one of few options available.
 Some of these young women became known as Wrens of the Curragh.